clvrobj/chili/README.md

 * Just request `http://your-domaindotcom/sync` in browser,  this will sync Dropbox app folder and download all posts, all your posts will be generated,  you will be asked for the permission for accessing Dropbox Chili folder for the first time.
 * If request `http://your-domaindotcom/regen` in browser, this will generate all your posts without sync, this is useful when you just make some customize on the template.

-All these links are list in`http://your-domaindotcom/tools`.
+All these links are list on`http://your-domaindotcom/tools`.

-## How to show image?
+## How to embed image?
 Create directory `image` in `~user/Dropbox/Apps/Chili`, put image file into it, then write like this in the post content:

 `![photo title](/img/photoname.jpg)`

 ## About Markdown meta data
 You can control the post by using the meta data:

 * Title: title of the post
 * Date: the create time of the post
 * Public: public switch